yale-p2med/PBS-R/README.md

 ## Instructions

 ###To set up
 You need to install R release 3.0 or later.
+R packages "mclust" is needed.
+Analysis in the manuscript used version 4.4.

 1. Copy the PBS-R.ZIP file to your computer.